ozovalihasan/ead/README.md

   * Disabled containers and drop areas are shown with ![gray](./documents/images/gray.png).
   * Coupled dragged containers and drop areas are shown with ![yellow](./documents/images/yellow.png).
   * Dragged containers being removed are shown with ![red](./documents/images/red.png).
+- EAD can be reset to initial state by clicking 'Reset' button.
+- EAD can be saved to localStorage by clicking 'Save' button.
+- EAD can be installed with data from localStorage by clicking 'Install Saved Data' button.

 Note: EAD allows to use any drag containers and drop areas by default.
 But, it is suggested to select a drop area with flag and then drag any enabled container.

 ## Test EAD

 - Clone this repository